 Last month saw the gathering of 150 Russian Hillel students, who came from eight Russian cities to the historic city of Yaroslavl to take part in Hillel Summer University.

-Made possible with generous support from the UJA Federation of New York, Hillel Summer University is an annual project by Hillel Russia, which gathers Hillel activists who have demonstrated an impact on the local Jewish community during the past year to hone their engagement skills, strengthen their Jewish education and learn best practices during a four-day seminar.
+Made possible with generous support from the UJA Federation of New York as well as Mosaic United, Hillel Summer University is an annual project by Hillel Russia, which gathers Hillel activists who have demonstrated an impact on the local Jewish community during the past year to hone their engagement skills, strengthen their Jewish education and learn best practices during a four-day seminar.

 The program combines workshops in leadership training, project management, marketing and Jewish studies, as well as plenary speakers and informal networking among students and Hillel staff.

 After the conference, all the participants submit proposals for innovation grants – awarded by their local Hillel director – for their own programs.